Cerebellum-Network/TokenLockup/README.md

 # Deployment

-Run `npx hardhat run scripts/scriptName.js --network rinkeby` for each `[scriptName]` in the scripts repository.
-They should be run in numeric sequence.
+Run `npx hardhat run scripts/scriptName.js --network networkName` for each `[scriptName]` in the scripts repository.
+The scripts should be run in numeric sequence.

 You will need to update the `hardhat.config.js` file the lockup tokenAddress for the the token that should be used in the TokenLockup contract.